 2022-03-01: Should a GM allow multiple Acrobatic Dodges in a turn, not just one?

 Crazy high skill can make this work.
-Using a -4 penalty, Acrobatics-19 can make a first Acrobatic Dodge easily, a second at 15 or less, and a third at 11 or less.
+Using a -4 penalty, Acrobatics-19 can make a first Acrobatic Dodge at a near-automatic 19 or less, a second at a super-reliable 15 or less, and a third at a still-worth-a-try 11 or less.

 30